-For five years, Sister Marge served as director of congregational health services for the Maryknoll Sisters.
+Back in NY from 1984 – 1988, Sister Margie served as director of congregational health services for the Maryknoll Sisters.
 When she returned to Korea in 1989, she was asked to help set up a home care hospice program in Seoul for the Catholic social services agency.
 She also worked with a team whose services were non-denominational, offering direct home care, a bereavement program, and organized programs to help encourage hospice programs among the general public.

-Returning to the United States in 1994 for family ministry, Sister Marge began to volunteer in hospice programs: one day her life changed with a phone call from Transfiguration Parish in Brooklyn, where a group had been planning to open a residence for homeless people living with AIDS.
+Returning to the United States from 1994 – 2006 for family ministry, Sister Margie began to volunteer in hospice programs: one day her life changed with a phone call from Transfiguration Parish in Brooklyn, where a group had been planning to open a residence for homeless people living with AIDS.
 After meeting the team, she responded to their need for a registered nurse to be a part-time medical coordinator at Casa Betsaida.
-Sister Marge continued with the Visiting Nurse Service of New York, working with hospice home care patients.
+Sister Margie continued with the Visiting Nurse Service of New York, working with hospice home care patients.
 “I have learned that hospice is assisting the person to live fully each moment of each day.”

-In January 2011, Sister Marge left for a two-year assignment in Korea.
+In January 2011, Sister Margie left NY for a two-year assignment in Korea.
 She helped with hospice patients and served in a clinic for the poor, as well as teaching English to the aspirants and novices of the Sisters of Paul de Chartres.

-In 2014, at the annual congress of the American Association of Nurse Anesthetists, Sister Marge accepted the Hermi Lohnert Award for a lifetime of service in the nursing field.
+In 2014, at the annual congress of the American Association of Nurse Anesthetists, Sister Margie accepted the Hermi Lohnert Award for a lifetime of service in the nursing field.

 She was the Wellness Promoter at the Maryknoll Sisters Center, Maryknoll, NY from 2013 – May 2017.
 In 2017, Sister Margie retired and is currently residing in Yonkers, NY.